 SALIENT-01 was the world’s first MSR-specific fuel salt irradiation experiment in 45 years and has gained notoriety in the MSR community.

-The main objective of SALIENT-01 is to acquire knowledge and experience with performing a molten salt irradiation, including the design of a rig containing liquid fuel and the handling of fresh and irradiated fuel salts in inert environments.
+The main objective of SALIENT-01 is to acquire experience with performing molten salt irradiation, including the design of a rig containing liquid fuel and the handling of fresh and irradiated fuel salts in inert environments.

 In a nutshell, mixtures of lithium fluoride and thorium fluoride salts contained in graphite crucibles are exposed to high neutron and gamma radiation levels in the High Flux Reactor in Petten.
-After generating burn-up in the reactor, the samples are inspected for material compatibility and fission product behavior (see the dedicated SALIENT-01 page).
+After generating burn-up in the reactor, the samples are inspected for material compatibility and fission product behavior.

 SALIENT-03 is the successor of the SALIENT-01 experiment.
 This project focuses on the determination of corrosion rates of structural materials when they are exposed to molten fuel salts under irradiation, and introduces in-pile measurement of fission gas release.
 Lessons learned from the SALIENT- 01 project are incorporated in the design.